 Copper is a reddish brown mineral, which has been used for thousands of years by many cultures.
 It is closely related to silver and gold, as they all have many shared properties.
-Archaeological evidence suggests that copper is among the earliest metals used by humans.
+Archaeological evidence suggests that it is among the earliest metals used by humans.
 Studies around the world have indicated that it was used to make utensils, jewelry, and even weapons.
-Copper’s name comes from Kyprios, named after Cyprus, an island which had highly productive copper mines in the Ancient world.
+Copper’s name comes from Kyprios, named after Cyprus, an island which had highly productive mines in the Ancient world.
 Its atomic number is 29, placing it among the transition metals – helping to make this metal corrosion resistant.

 - Classic half-round – half-round tubes, handles less volume